metanoiamindsmedia-dev/sapphire/docs/INSTALLATION.md

 pip install -r requirements-wakeword.txt
 ```

-Dont forget to enable TTS, STT, Wakeword in Settings UI.

 ### For GPU-accelerated STT/TTS (optional)
 Try Sapphire first.
 You may not need this.
-If you don't see your GPU activity during TTS or STT, this command will get the nightly build of torch and install.
+Only run this if you don't see your Nvidia card being used.

 ```bash
 pip install torch torchaudio --index-url https://download.pytorch.org/whl/nightly/cu128
 ```

-### LLM Backend
+## LLM Backend

-Pick an LLM backend and open your model in it.
-Sapphire will connect to LM Studio's default settings for easy-mode.
+Sapphire uses your LLM you run separately.
+If you are new, just install LM Studio, download Qwen3 8B, then enable the API in LM Studio

 - **LM Studio** (recommended): Load your model, start API server on port 1234
 - **llama-server**: `llama-server -m model.gguf --host 127.0.0.1 --port 1234 -c 8192 -t 8`